For-Sale-In-Tartu/for-sale/README.md

 Here's the official description:

-Starren is a good choice no matter if you are thinking of starting exercise or need a reliable commuter bike.
+"Starren is a good choice no matter if you are thinking of starting exercise or need a reliable commuter bike.
 You get a fast, functional and safe hybrid bike that will take you where you want, for many years.
 The bike has 8 gears.
 This hybrid is equipped with a luggage rack with an AVS quick connector that allows you to attach a bag or basket with a single click.
 The flexible front fork combined with light, strong aluminum frame geometry and firm tires provide both control and a good feel for the gravel.
 And if you want to drive fast on asphalt, the fork is easy to lock.
 The handlebar, guide bracket and seat part are made of light and strong aluminum and are designed to give you a comfortable driving position that can be easily adjusted.

 Lightweight aluminum frame, elastic fork
 Clever, functional and simple Shimano Acera 8 transmission Shimano MT201 hydraulic disc brakes
-Protected tires, luggage rack, parking support
+Protected tires, luggage rack, parking support"

 Oh and I forgot to mention that contrary to popular belief, chicks really dig guys who ride bikes.
 First of all, they're environmentally friendly, and nothing makes a lady moister than protecting Mother Earth.
 Secondly, the less you spend on gas, the more money you have to wine and dine your special lady.